 The Council on Australia Latin America Relations (COALAR) was established to help increase relations between Australia and Latin America, with a particular emphasis on commercial issues.

-Information on dual nationality from the travel site from the Australian Department of Foreign Affairs and Trade.
-Includes information about what is dual nationality, how do people become dual nationals and the implications of dual nationality when travelling overseas,
+Provides travel information and tips to dual nationals.
+Includes information about what dual nationality is, how people become dual nationals and the implications of dual nationality when travelling overseas.

 Index page to the Department of Foreign Affairs and Trade annual report.
 Reports are available in PDF format.